MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 //#define FOAMCUTTER_XYUV
 ```
-Enable for a 4 axis hot wire foam cutter with paralell horizontal axes X, U where hights of the wire ends are controlled by vertical axes Y, V. Requires `I_DRIVER_TYPE`, J_DRIVER_TYPE, `AXIS4_NAME 'U'` and `AXIS5_NAME 'V'`.
+Enable for a 4 axis hot wire foam cutter with parallel horizontal axes X, U where the heights of the wire ends are controlled by vertical axes Y, V. Requires `I_DRIVER_TYPE`, J_DRIVER_TYPE, `AXIS4_NAME 'U'` and `AXIS5_NAME 'V'`.
 The Z axis is unused.
 The LASER features (see section "Spindle / Laser") can be used to control the heating element for the tool.